Notes from Intero

 IC and pelvic health

-Interstitial cystitis flares rarely have a single cause.
-Understanding what typically appears in the days before a harder stretch can change how you read your symptoms.
+Interstitial cystitis flares rarely point to one simple explanation.
+Looking at what tends to appear in the days before a harder stretch can change how you read your own symptoms.

 Evidence